 It's good.
 Kazuhito is shown to be a little lazy with his trademark "sleepy eyes" and that distinguishes him somewhat from the average isekai protagonist.
 He's also a young salaryman, not an age group you see too often in this medium.
 He looks happy most of the time because he is happy most of the time, and that's consistent enough for me.

 Mary's reactions to things are cute, she's drawn well and not oversexualized like many elves are in fantasy manga.
-Her expressions are one of the highlights of this manga.
+Her reactions to modern Japan are the highlights of this manga.

 Kazuhito isn't an overpowered mc in the slightest, and this is one of the main reasons the story appeals to me.
 He does seem a little broken in some parts but this is explained by his unusually long lifespan.
 His friendship with Mary seems to be genuine, despite all the jokes about it revolving around food, and he's an overall normal guy who acts normally.
 This is about as relatable an isekai protagonist is going to get.